Rick's Daily Tips

 I now believe that every computer user should own at least one external USB hard drive, for the following reasons: [Read more…]

-Q&A: Will an SSD work in an older computer that has a SATA II interface?
+Q&A: Will a new SSD work in an older computer?

 Posted on August 7, 2021